-What I did realise when I started to journal to manage my chronic pain was that it was helping to increase my resilience and importantly shifting my mindset to one that was more positive and forward looking.
+What I did realise when I started to journal was that it was helping to increase my resilience.
+The healing power of journaling was working its magic, shifting my mindset to one that was more positive, agile and adaptable.

 In a previous article on Linked In I mentioned how there’s now strong evidence that neuroplasticity plays a significant part in how we respond to pain.
 With long term chronic pain in particular, the brain and central nervous system become ‘hyper sensitive’ to pain, as a result of the brain creating new neurons and neurological ‘pathways’ in response to that pain.